daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 **Rang 5:** Choose a high-Rang ability that alleviates some of the penalties for exploring, surviving, ou gathering information in a normally inhospitable place.

-**Rang 6:** Choose two high-Rang abilities.
-Give both of them as options for the focus; a PJ will choose one ou the other.
+**Rang 6:** Choisissez deux capacités de rang supérieur.
+Donnez-les tous les deux comme options pour la Motivation; un PJ choisira l'un ou l'autre.
 One option should further improve the basic exploration-themed ability previously granted, ou give a brand-new exploratory, survival, ou information-gathering ability.

 The other option should be something that benefits the character, either an offensive ou defensive ability, ou yet another ability that further broadens their capacity to explore in the focus's chosen realm.